Max-Makhrov/Smart-Data-Validation-in-Goolge-Sheets/README.md

 ![enter image description here](https://sheetswithmaxmakhrov.files.wordpress.com/2018/01/ddl101.png)

+7. To run the code first time, pass the verification process ↑
-7. The sample sheets will appear.
+8. The sample sheets will appear.
 See the work in the sheet "Work Sample".
 See setting in the sheet "_Dv_Ini_"

 ![enter image description here](https://sheetswithmaxmakhrov.files.wordpress.com/2018/01/ddl7.png)